ADORSYS-GIS/wazuh-agent/README.md

 ## Installation

+**Remark:**
+This script will enroll the Wazuh agent on the **dev** cluster by default, you should meet a member of the wazuh team if you want to enroll it elsewhere

+### Linux/MacOS Installation

 To run the script and install all these components, use the following command:
 ```bash
 curl -SL --progress-bar https://raw.githubusercontent.com/ADORSYS-GIS/wazuh-agent/main/scripts/setup-agent.sh | WAZUH_AGENT_NAME=test bash